 The binding project has been a massive new program for us as we did not use any existing components and opened new moulds for every part; it has taken a year of very focused development to bring the first product, in the form of the Alex Pastor Signature model to market.
 We went through the same process with the new AFT Strap System, with product designer Dean Freedberg focusing his energy on that.

 A big highlight for us was developing the women’s Specific Range, the Diamond Series.
 The product design team worked together with Bruna Kajiya on this bespoke engineering project from the ground up.
 Airush graphic designer, Lucia Bosman worked on the art, so it was good to have a strong female effort in getting an authentic women’s range together.

 How did Alex Pastor’s injury affect the development of the Team Series?

 We had been working up to having all his new gear ready for the first 2014 event, which is when he was injured.
 So luckily all of the key development had been done and we were able to bring his range to market without much disruption.

 You have set up a new production partnership with Playmaker in Taiwan.
 Can you tell us more about this?

-Taiwan has a very strong reputation for premium composite products (specifically in the bike and snowboard business) where there is access to the premium raw materials, technology and the skilled labor that we need to build our products.
+Taiwan has a very strong reputation for premium composite products (specifically in the bike and snowboard business) where there is access to the premium raw materials, technology and the skilled labour that we need to build our products.

 Playmaker has a long-standing reputation as a high-end manufacturer.
 This is obviously what we were looking for, as one of our major challenges is finding manufacture partners who are open to developing new technology.
-Playmaker is very focused on investing into these capabilities, which ultimately helps us to continue to develop exciting products.
+Playmaker is very focused on investing in these capabilities, which ultimately helps us to continue to develop exciting products.